 Covering up the problem with sprays, gels, washes, or perfumed soaps won’t help and may actually make things worse.
 The only real solution to vaginal odor is to restore and maintain your body’s delicate balance.
 Sometimes your body can do this on its own, but when it needs a little help:

-You now have the power to Conquer Vaginal Odor on your Own and keep your body in balance.
+You are now empowered to Conquer Vaginal Odor on your Own and keep your body in balance.

 - BV is the most common cause of vaginitis and is twice as common as candidiasis (yeast infections).

 - BV is the most common vaginal complaint in women of child bearing age with approximately 29% of women affected.

 - BV is found in about 25% of pregnant women.